 Selecting features#

 When selecting the right features, there are some rules of thumb one can take into account.
 For example if one wants to segment objects very precisely, small radius / sigma values should be used.
-If a rough outline is enough, or if single individual pixels on borders of objects should be eliminated, it make sense to use larger radius and sigma values.
+If a rough outline is enough, or if single individual pixels on borders of objects should be eliminated, it makes sense to use larger radius and sigma values.
 However, this topic can also be approached using statistics.

 from skimage.io import imread, imsave